whereby/security-docs/security.md

 ## Frequently Asked Questions on Security

 #### How do I report a security vulnerability ?
 We welcome input from the community when it comes to the security posture of our platform.
-Make sure to check our Vulnerability Disclosure Policy to understand how to best engage us for such reports.
-We also maintain a security.txt entry highlighting our commitment to have a standardized and transparent approach to Vulnerability Disclosure.
-Oh, there’s also a PGP key available should you want to encrypt the report.
+Make sure to check our [Vulnerability Disclosure Policy](https://whereby.com/information/security/vdp) to understand how to best engage us for such reports.
+We also maintain a [security.txt](https://whereby.com/security.txt) entry highlighting our commitment to have a standardized and transparent approach to [Vulnerability Disclosure](https://whereby.com/information/security/vdp).
+There’s also a [PGP key available](https://whereby.com/information/security/pgp-key.txt) should you want to encrypt the report.

+#### How does Whereby handle security vulnerabilities within the service?
+Whereby performs regular penetration tests by contracting a specialized 3rd party.
+The penetration tests are conducted based on the OWASP methodology.
+The executive summary of the penetration test report is available for current or potential customers upon request and after signing an NDA.

+#### Where is data stored ?
+Whereby relies mostly on AWS for its core infrastructure, using the Dublin, Ireland availability zone, ensuring data remains within the EU and in world-renowed data centers.

 #### What will Whereby do in the event a breach ?
 In the unlikely scenario of a data breach, Whereby will take action to rightfully and properly inform all relevant parties.
 As an obligation to our customers, we commit to report breaches to the affected parties as soon as there is a reasonable belief that a breach has occured.
 As a legislative and ethical requirement, we commit to report personal data breaches to the supervisory authority within.